BXS-Archipelago/Movie-Finder-MS2/README.md

      This page will have two buttons to return the top trending 250 Movies or the top 250 TV shows.

      I have now reduced this to the top 50 so as not to overpower the visitors resources with images and data, and to speed up the search.
+This was achieved using .slice() function

+     Top 50 movies javascript is less involved than the search function.
+In testing it, all that is required is to send the request for the highest rated movies and display the objects returned from IMDB by rank.
+And the identical step for the Top TV shows as well.

+    console.log(data) for movies and TV shows shows object/array are produced in groups of 0-99, 100-199, 200-250.
+This caused some additional thought as I presumed I needed to further access the first array index as sub-index in this format.
+It turned out the items list doesn't require any different method of access.